reach-sh/reach-lang/docs/src/tut/wfs/index.md

 `{!js} parseCurrency` converts from standard to atomic.
 `{!js} formatCurrency` converts from atomic to standard.

-`{!js} parseCurrency` is often used when setting a contract price, paying the contract, wagers, staking, and other items where a user will either set the amount, or use the amount.
+`{!js} parseCurrency` is often used for human interactions: setting a contract price, paying the contract, wagers, staking, and other items where a user will either set the amount, or use the amount.
-`{!js} formatCurrency` is more frequently used with wallets and amounts that are affected in small ways, such as paying fees, making sure the contract balance is zero, or showing wallet balances after contracts complete.
+`{!js} formatCurrency` is more frequently used with computer interactions or with small costs: such as paying fees, making sure the contract balance is zero, or showing wallet balances after contracts complete.

 1. In `index.mjs`, find the following line: